gumartinslopes/College/2ndSemester/AlgorithimsAndDataStructuresII/U01-WarmingUp/README.md

 **Here you will find the first warming up activities of AaDSII**

-*Algorithms Problems in this unit:*
+*Algorithmic problems in this unit:*
 - [x] Matrix.
 - [x] Comet.
 - [x] Miss Monica.